Consultation on GNSS data collection and integration into GIS

 The project partner is AGIG.

-This consultation project will involve working closely with the AGIG GIS team, and their partners to evaluate GNSS options, needs, and best practices, provide recommendations, and develop draft organisational policies and guidelines around how best to implement and integrate them.
-It will consist of three activities:
+FrontierSI worked closely with the AGIG GIS team, and their partners to evaluate GNSS options, needs, and best practices, provide recommendations, and develop draft organisational policies and guidelines around how best to implement and integrate them.
+It consisted of three key activities:

-- Requirements Gathering – review and define requirements related to GNSS data and metadata collection, processing, and integration
+- Requirements Gathering – reviewing and defining requirements related to GNSS data and metadata collection, processing, and integration

-- Assessment and Recommendations – assess, review options, and provide recommendations to AGIG regarding GNSS data and metadata collection, processing, and integration
+- Assessment and Recommendations – assessing, reviewing options, and providing recommendations to AGIG regarding GNSS data and metadata collection, processing, and integration

 - Draft GNSS Policy Specifications – development of draft GNSS policy document outlining required specifications for internal and 3rd party spatial data capture, processing, and integration

 AGIG owns and operates gas delivery infrastructure for more than two million Australian homes and businesses, supporting power generators, mines and manufacturers, as well as residential customers across five states.
 AGIG’s combined distribution, transmission and storage assets make AGIG one of the largest gas infrastructure businesses in Australia.
 Their networks deliver services to customers across the gas supply chain – with over 34,000km of distribution networks, more than 5,500km of transmission pipelines and 57 petajoules of storage capacity.
 The establishment of strong policies for spatial data capture will help improve the availability, accessibility, and value of spatial data captured for a range of applications in the utilities sector.
 This work provided end-to-end GNSS and GIS workflow recommendations tailored to AGIGs needs and incorporating industry best practices, to ensure AGIG can continue to deliver efficiently to their customers into the future.